How To Fit Student Loan Payments With Your Financial Goals

 - Don’t neglect one form of debt in order to pay another.
 Becoming delinquent in credit card debt in order to focus on student loan payments will not help you pay off debt faster – it’ll only set you further back.
 Utilize that budget you created and see where you can cut discretionary spending to expedite your debt repayment process.

-- If your financial goal is to buy a car or save for a down payment for a house, use our calculators to see what the payment could look like with your current budget.
+- If your financial goal is to buy a car or save for a down payment on a house, use our calculators to see what the payment could look like with your current budget.
 If you can’t afford it now, you could take steps to prepare, such as reducing debt and increasing your income.

 After College Graduation